 A bunion is a bony bump that forms at the base of the big toe and may result in the big toe drifting toward the second toe.
+It is the most common reason for why your feet hurt.
 Several things are thought to cause bunions, such as wearing narrow, tight-fitting shoes, pressure on your big toe joint from having a flat arch and some may even inherit the deformity from parents.
 Bunions can be unsightly, make shoes fit badly and can be very painful.

 Evidence shows that conservative intervention for bunions provides relief from symptoms but does not reverse the deformity.
 These non-surgical interventions include choosing shoe wear with a larger/wider toe box, various shoe orthoses to reduce stress on the big toe, and physical therapy.

 It has been proposed that an orthotic to improve arch support may improve the alignment of the first metatarsal, and therefore discourage progression of hallux valgus.
 Orthotics have been successful in the relief of pain associated with other conditions like plantar fasciitis and rheumatoid arthritis.

 If conservative methods (such as those listed above) don’t work, then you may need surgery.